KaiTech Plumbing and Heating Ltd.

 This is ideal for homeowners who want consistent, quiet heat even with frequent door use.
 They’re available in electric, natural gas, and propane models, and are usually mounted on the ceiling at a 45-degree angle toward the garage door.

-If you're working with paints or stains, infrared is ideal—it won’t stir up dust like forced-air systems.
+If you're working with paints or stains, radiant heating is ideal—it won’t stir up dust like forced-air systems.

 Best for: Workshops, garages with high ceilings, dusty environments, or spaces with frequent door opening.